Acyclic edge-coloring of planar graphs: $\Delta$ colors suffice when $\Delta$ is large: Reducibility

-We build a \emph{conflict graph}, $\Bconf$, which has as its vertices the threads of $B$, that is, $vx_iw$, for all $i\in\irange{t}$.
+We build a \Emph{conflict graph}, \EmphE{$\Bconf$}{8mm}, which has as its vertices the threads of $B$, that is, $vx_iw$, for all $i\in\irange{t}$.
 Two vertices are adjacent in $\Bconf$ if their corresponding threads share a common color; see Figure~\ref{fig2} for an example.
 Note that $\Bconf$ is a disjoint union of paths and cycles, since every edge in a thread of $B$ is incident to either $v$ or $w$.
 We refer interchangeably to a thread and its corresponding vertex in $\Bconf$.
 To form $\O$ we start with an empty set and repeatedly add vertices, subject to the following condition.
 Each component of $\Bconf$ with a vertex in $\O$ must have all of its vertices in $\O$, except for at most one component; if such a component exists, then its vertices that are in $\O$ must induce a path.
 Thus, at most two threads in $\O$ have neighbors in $\Bconf$ that are not in $\O$ (and if exactly two, then each has at most one such neighbor).

 First suppose that threads 1 and $t$ are in different components of $\Bconf$.
 We begin by putting into $\O$ all threads in the smaller of these components, and then proceed to the other component, beginning with the thread in $\{1,t\}$.
 If threads 1 and $t$ are in the same component of $\Bconf$, then we start by putting into $\O$ all vertices on a shortest path in $\Bconf$ from $1$ to $t$, and thereafter continue growing arbitrarily, such that when the set reaches size $\ceil{(t+1)/2}$ it satisfies the desired property.

 The only exception is if the shortest path from 1 to $t$ has more than $\ceil{(t+1)/2}$ vertices.
 In this case the component of $\Bconf$ is a path; now we add a single edge in $\Bconf$ joining its endpoints, and proceed as above, which allows us to take a shorter path from 1 to $t$, including the edge we just added.
 Thus, we have constructed the desired $\O$.